martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 KL[q(u|\eta) || p(u|y, \theta)] = KL[q(u|\eta) || p(u | \theta)] - \mathbb{E}_{u \sim q(u|\eta)} \log p(y | u, \theta) + const.,
 $$

 where the constant term is constant with respect to the variational parameters $\eta$ we are seeking to find.
+This is what we'd like to minimise.
+Note that it sort of makes sense: the first term encourages the approximation to be close to the prior, and minimising the second implies maximising the expected likelihood under the approximation.

-Now what?
+How do we compute this?
 The first term is easy.
 We defined $q(u \mid \eta)$ to be multivariate normal, and $p(u \mid \theta)$ is the GP prior, which is also multivariate normal.
 The KL divergence between two multivariate normals has a closed form, so no issues there.

 The second term is more problematic.
 Really, the likelihood is a function of $f$, the value of the GP at the data points, and not at the inducing points u.
 These two are related as follows: